 (A work by Devidas Agase)

 Before concluding my views on the forthcoming exhibition, let me say a few words about Sushma.
 She has been under my tutelage for almost eight years whose transition from an artist who worked in a variety of styles with ample amount of misunderstandings about the very idea of ‘modern art’ and its visual expressions to a highly perceptive and sophisticated art critic and curator is phenomenal.
 It is not the morale booster shot from a mentor; it is rather a testimony that is to be made public at this juncture as she embarks on her journey as an independent curator.
 With an MSc in Marine Biology, Sushma came to the scene as an artistand when she started communicating with me I found her views on art much refined (though with her own doubts and confusions about art’s history) and the language sensitive and expressions highly effective.
 Taking her under my wings was an act of faith for me too and she has not disappointed me in that.
 Following my instructions and reading well into art history (perhaps much better than a regular art history student does) and assisting me in mega curatorial projects, Sushma has gained enough hands on experience in curating and with Devidas’ solo exhibition she does it all alone, another Choral Monologue for her.
-And like a distant conductor of that chorus, I too am singing my own choral music all alone.
+And like a distant tenor of that chorus, I too am singing my own choral music all alone.
 Sushma and myself enjoy when we sing ‘mile sur mera tumhara’, the legendary video of national integration, a visual and lyrical staple on which we grew up along with the history of Indian television.
 This voice has eventually become ours.
 And who could forget the song, ‘Tu jo meri sur mein sur mila de sang gaa le to zindagi to ho jaye safal.
 (Sing to my voice and blend it, sing it along, let the life be fruitful).